Why novelty, scale, and time compression fail together

 One factor is mundane.
 Two are manageable.
 Three is where failure becomes systemic, because each removes the safety margin the other two need.

-With novelty, scale, and time compression, each removes the safety margin the other two need.
+With novelty, scale, and time compression, each removes the safety margin that the other two need.

 New technology under deadlines gets adopted, large-scale rollouts with proven tools happen regularly, and novel architectures with enough runway get built.
 Each pair has precedent.
-All three together get approved as separate risks, then fail as a coupled system.
+All three, taken together, are approved as separate risks, but fail as a coupled system.

 How three manageable risks become one systemic failure

-Scale makes failure correlated.
-A defect that surfaces in one deployment can surface in all of them, and the blast radius is hard to bound because the correlation is hard to predict in advance.
+Scale makes failure correlated, because the same artifact runs everywhere.
+A defect in one deployment is a defect in all of them, and the blast radius is hard to bound because the correlation is hard to predict in advance.
 Scale is relative to the organization.
-100% of customers is large scale whether that's fifty or fifty million.
+100% of customers is large scale, whether that's fifty or fifty million.

 Time compression removes observation time.
 Unknown unknowns need exposure to real conditions to become visible.
 Compressed timelines kill that window.